jshacks/blockchain-Lottery-backend/README.md

 ## Routes:
 * /lastWinner returns the wallet of the lotto winner
-* /participantsCount return the number of people participating
+* /participantsCount returns the number of people participating